liam-m/primes.py/README.md

 # primes.py

-Prime number library for Python 2 and 3
+Prime number library for Python 3

 If you want to help develop, [open an issue](https://github.com/liam-m/primes.py/issues/new) or [fork the repo](https://github.com/liam-m/primes.py/fork), make your changes and [submit a pull request](https://github.com/liam-m/primes.py/compare/).